bmacharia/devops-study-app/README.md

 - Linting, formatting, and automated testing on every commit and pull request
 - Multi-stage Docker image build and registry publish
+- Automated release and publishing of Docker images to a container registry
 - End-to-end application testing on a real Kubernetes cluster provisioned with **K3d** (in-pipeline)
 - Kubernetes deployment using manifests and kustomize overlays
 - Automated release management and GitOps support

 Kubernetes manifests and overlays are provided for both local and remote cluster deployments.
 The pipeline leverages K3d to provision a lightweight Kubernetes cluster for integration and E2E testing, ensuring production parity and deployment reliability.
+Docker images are automatically built and released to the configured registry as part of the release workflow.